 The safety of the players, coaches and referees comes before anything else.

 To that end, below are the procedures that should be followed regarding water during hot weather matches:

 - Water is allowed to be taken at any stoppage in play at the touch line.
 The player should remain at the touch line while consuming the water.

 - Water bottles must remain off the field of play and are never to be “thrown” to the player or carried by a player.

-- Any player felling dizzy or nauseous should leave the field immediately and see their coach.
-The coach can either send in a substitute at the next stoppage of play, with the referee’s permission (i.e. make sure to tell the referee) or play short until the ill feeling player feels better.
-(This is simply an injury substitution.)
+- o Any player feeling dizzy or nauseous should leave the field immediately and see their coach.
+The coach can send in a substitute at the next stoppage of play with the referee’s permission (i.e. make sure to tell the referee) or play short and resend in the ill player when they feel better.
+This is just like an injury substitution.

-- If a referee needs water, he/she may signal at any stoppage in play the referee should blow their whistle to stop any restart that may be happening, and then proceed to the touchline for water.
+- o If the referee needs water, at a stoppage in play the referee should blow their whistle to stop any restart that may be happening, and then proceed to the touchline for water.
 The referee should not bring the water onto the field.
-Play resumes when the referee signals tat he/she is ready to proceed.
+Play resumes when the referee signals they are ready.

-- Water breaks at the quarter are allowed, but should be brief.
-They are not to be used for a strategy meeting with the coach.
-Keep in mind, time is running as it normally is at the quarter mark.
+- Water breaks at the quarter are allowed, but they should be fast and are not for a strategy meeting but for a brief break.
+Time continues as it would normally at the quarter mark.

-- The half time break may be extended, if in the opinion of the referee, additional time is needed for the players to cool down.
-The second half would be shortened by the extended break.
+- The half time break may be extended if in the opinion of the referee it is needed to allow the players to cool down.
+The second half will be shortened by the extended break.

-- No additional time will be added to the game!
-Start on time.
-End on time.
+- No additional time is to be added to the game!
+Start on time!
+End on time!

-- If a player needs medical assistance, call the Burlingame Police Emergency Dispatch at 692-0310.
+- If a player needs medical assistance call the Burlingame Police Emergency Dispatch at 692-0310.
 (Do not use 911 from a cell phone).

 Updated 9/9/2013 - PDF Version: Hot Weather Policy